Saad-6/Instant-Product-Importer-AC9/README.md

 **1.** Download: Download the zip file from the build folder.
 **2.** Paste: Paste the zip file into the Ablecommerce/Website/Plugins directory.
-**3.** Install: Go to the admin dashboard, navigate to the plugins tab, and find the FAQ Plugin under the general category.
+**3.** Install: Go to the admin dashboard, navigate to the plugins tab, and find the TPI Plugin under the general category.
 Click on install.

 ## Usage
 Access the Plugin:

 **1**  Navigate to TPI : Go to the Third Party Tab in the admin dashboard to access the TPI management interface.
 **2**  Define API URL:
     * Enter the API URL that you wish to consume.

     * Map JSON Keys: Use the provided form to define the JSON keys for product attributes such as name, price, description, and image.
 Fetch and Map Data: